nickerso/cellml-spec-sphinx-test/source/model-interpretation.rst

    specified in the component\_ref attribute of the import component element.

-5. It is noted for the avoidance of doubt that CellML Models MAY apply the previous rule recursively, to reference an import component element which in turn references another import component element.
+5. It is noted for the avoidance of doubt that CellML models MAY apply the previous rule recursively, to reference an import component element which in turn references another import component element.